KenCosgrove/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used to nest routes so we can change one parameter in a URL without changing the entire thing.

 1. How would you explain form validation to someone who has never programmed before?

+rules to be followed and then are checked before allowing a user to continue, such as "x" amount of min characters for a password.

 1. In 1-2 sentences, define end to end testing.

+end to end testing validates whether a User can perform certain actions. end to end deals with the entire user experience, as opposed to unit testing.

 ## Instructions